SignalK/SensESP/web/README.md

 and test or modify the behavior of the Javascript without the need to communicate with an actual sensor running SensESP.

-Once you are done, you can run the "webUI" build target to move required files to the project "data" directory for upload to the MCU.
+Once you are done, you can run the "webUI" build target to convert the required files to C header files that can be used by the SensESP source code.

 # Rebuilding for deployment